 In that case, either the coils are going bad after the first cycle or the gas valve is seizing up after the first cycle.

 Be sure to use only Original Manufacturer Parts, as aftermarket parts like what you'd find on Amazon, will not likely work and only cause you replaces more and more parts.
 You can find parts, diagrams, and your owner's manual on www.SearsPartsDirect.com

 , just enter your full model number.

-You can call Sears Home Services at 1-800-4-MY-HOME for repair and/or a professional cleaning of your dryer.
+You can call Sears Home Services at 1-800-4-MY-HOME for repair.

 Hope this helps!

 If you need a new gas dryer, you can find Kenmore gas dryers here on Sears.com: sears.com/appliances-dryers-gas-dryers/b-1101275?Brand=Kenmore&filterList=Brand&shipOrDelivery=true&searsTab=true